hardikbhasin/todo-app/README.md

 # About
 *A To-Do web app built using basic React & React hooks, to create a to-do list.
-The edit option is available with each to-do to update, along with a option to remove from the list.
+The edit option is available with each to-do (component of list) to update, along with a option to remove from the list.
 Also, we can cross(line through) the particular to-do by dragging over it which is handeled using a particular function.*

-Below are the few screenshots of the react-app
+Below are the few screenshots of the react-app:

 ![Screenshot (192)](https://user-images.githubusercontent.com/107865928/229580075-be49dad1-9718-4bbc-8525-e7ce0fdaef1c.png)